Cordactyl/Central-Discord-Bot/README.md

 Tip: Replace the number after -j with the number of CPU cores available on your machine for optimal performance.

-After the build process completes, an executable will be generated.
+After the build process completes, an executable named `Cordactyl_Bot` will be generated.
 You can execute this executable to start the Discord bot.

 Before running the bot, make sure to set the following environment variables:
 - `BOT_TOKEN`